saucelabs/sauce-docs/docs/api-testing/use-cases/integration-test.md

 The system uses `_1` automatically when recognizing a subroutine, which makes it easier when there are multiple sub-levels.

-Below how your test might look like till the above step:
+This is how your test might look after you set the `id` variable:

 <img src={useBaseUrl('/img/api-testing/int-test-endpoints.png')} alt="Testing interactions between endpoints" width="600"/>